What Is a Window?

 14. Metal Windows

 The Metal window is made from mild steel, cast iron, aluminum, bronze, stainless steel, and wrought iron.
-But mild steel metal window is cheap compared to these other types of windows.
+But mild steel metal window is cheap compared to these other windows.

 They can offer more durability.
 So that nowadays used widely in public buildings and private buildings etc. Metal windows have come in a variety of sizes and designs.